Understanding night sweats

 Simple changes can cut down the sweat.

-- Stay hydrated with plenty of water to keep your temp steady - see how hydration impacts sleep
+- Stay hydrated with plenty of water to keep your temperature steady.

-- Switch to breathable cotton bedding for a cooler night
+- Switch to breathable silk or cotton bedding for a cooler night.

-These are all pretty simple to follow, so we’d suggest starting with these.
+These are all pretty simple to follow, so we’d suggest starting with these for an instant fix.

 Lifestyle modifications